Bachelor of Science in Chemistry

 Program Contact: Carol Fenn 203-582-8254

 Chemistry majors explore the world on the molecular level.
-You gain knowledge about the wide range of properties and reactions of inorganic, organic and biological compounds.
-Lab courses allow you to carry out syntheses and analyze materials.
-Hands-on access to a sophisticated array of instruments, which include a variety of spectrophotometers and chromatographic systems build confidence in your ability to solve complex problems in the field.
-You also can individualize your experience by taking electives in specialized areas, such as environmental chemistry, or pursue a minor in a completely different but complementary field to meet your career goals.
+Students gain knowledge about the wide range of properties and reactions of inorganic, organic and biological compounds.
+Lab courses enable you to carry out syntheses and analyze materials.
+You also get hands-on access to a sophisticated array of instruments, which include a variety of spectrophotometers and chromatographic systems build confidence in your ability to solve complex problems in the field.
+You can individualize your experience by taking electives in specialized areas, such as environmental chemistry, or pursue a minor in a completely different but complementary field to meet your career goals.

 Your degree in chemistry qualifies you to work as a laboratory or research assistant in an academic, consumer product, pharmaceutical or industrial research or quality control laboratory upon graduation, but you’ll also have the foundation to pursue an advanced degree in a specific area of chemistry or in other fields including medicine, pharmacy, veterinary medicine or law.